Intel woos Internet heavyweights with flexible server chips

 With a stagnant PC industry and little progress in smartphones and tablets, selling high-end server chips is an increasingly important source of profits for Intel.

-Most servers are made with off-the-shelf Intel Xeon chips, but last year Intel manufactured about 15 customised versions of those processors to meet the particular needs of high-end customers like eBay and Facebook.
+Most servers are made with off-the-shelf Intel Xeon chips, but last year Intel manufactured about 15 customized versions of those processors to meet the particular needs of high-end customers like eBay and Facebook.

-It plans to manufacture over 30 customised chips this year, Diane Bryant, who leads Intel's data centre division, told reporters at a briefing this week.
+It plans to manufacture over 30 customized chips this year, Diane Bryant, who leads Intel's data center division, told reporters at a briefing this week.

-The technology Bryant announced at an event Wednesday goes a step further, letting data centre operators customize the chips themselves, as often as they want.
+The technology Bryant announced at an event Wednesday goes a step further, letting data center operators customize the chips themselves, as often as they want.

 Intel dominates the server market but it faces a new source of competition as rivals prepare low-power processors based on technology from ARM Holdings.